West Genesee Runners

 All team members have personal reasons for being runners, but here are a few good ones for becoming a Modified/Varsity Cross-Country athlete:

 • We Go Places — Our invitational schedule regularly takes us to new places around Central New York.
-Each year, we attend the McQuaid Invitational in Rochester and the Manhattan Invitational in New York City.
-Utica, Binghamton, Lake Placid, Long Island—WG runners have competed in all these places at one time or another.
+Each year, we attend the McQuaid Invitational in Rochester and on some years compete the Manhattan Invitational, and overnight trip to New York City.
+Utica, Binghamton, Lake Placid, Philadelphia, Long Island—WG runners have competed in all these places at one time or another.

 • You Will Never Be More Fit — Nothing will ever develop your aerobic fitness better than one of our seasons.
-XC also builds leg strength and a strong mental discipline.
-It provides the Base-Conditioning that enhances all other training, whether for basketball, volleyball or lacrosse.
+XC also builds body strength and a strong mental discipline.
+It provides the Base-Conditioning that enhances all other training, whether for basketball, volleyball, lacrosse or other sports.
 For Track athletes, the endurance base-building of Wildcats XC is vital for peak competitiveness during the Indoor and Outdoor Track seasons.

 • Good Company To Keep — Not to brag, but our team members are also typically high achievers in the classroom, with many Honor Roll and High Honor Roll members on each year’s teams.
 The boys and girls squads routinely qualify as New York State Scholastic-Athlete Teams.
 Our XC runners do a fine job of balancing sports and academic excellence.